Safe beekeeping practices

-- wait about one minute for the smoke to reach its maximum effect, then direct a few more puffs into the entrance.
+- Wait about 1 minute for the smoke to reach its maximum effect — then direct a few more puffs into the entrance.

-- use the hive tool to lift the cover (lid) about 20 mm at one corner and direct three to four puffs of smoke over the hive mat (if present) or top bars of the frames.
+- Use the hive tool to lift the cover (lid) about 20 mm at one corner and direct 3 to 4 puffs of smoke over the hive mat (if present) or top bars of the frames.

-- use the hive tool to separate one of the side frames (next from the hive wall) and the adjoining frame.
+- Use the hive tool to separate 1 of the side frames (next from the hive wall) and the adjoining frame.

-- when a hive of two or more boxes is opened, it is best to put the supers on an upturned cover placed near the front of the hive but not directly in front of the entrance.
-Using the hive tool, lift the super about 20 mm at one corner and direct a few puffs of smoke between the two boxes and then remove the box.
+- When a hive of 2 or more boxes is opened, it is best to put the supers on an upturned cover placed near the front of the hive — but not directly in front of the entrance.
+Using the hive tool, lift the super about 20 mm at one corner.
+Direct a few puffs of smoke between the 2 boxes and then remove the box.

-- inspect and/or manipulate combs in the bottom box first.
+- Inspect and manipulate combs in the bottom box first.
 Inspection of combs in the super before it is removed from the hive will in many cases result in bees moving from the super to the bottom box.
 When the bottom is attended to, the bees are unnecessarily agitated.

 Working in isolation

-Beekeepers who keep hives away from home often work in isolation and a long distance from contact with other people.
-Beekeepers working in such conditions should have effective means of communication to enable them to obtain help in case of an emergency.
-A suitable mobile telephone or trunk radio should be considered.
+Beekeepers who keep hives away from home often work in isolation — a long distance from contact with other people.
+Beekeepers working in such conditions should have effective means of communication so they can get help in an emergency.
+A mobile phone or trunk radio should be considered.

 Effective means of communication, including receiving emergency radio bulletins during the proclaimed fire danger period, is important for monitoring any wild fires that might pose a safety risk.

-Beekeepers should also carry first aid kits and have a basic understanding of first aid.
+Beekeepers should always carry a first aid kit and have a basic understanding of first aid.

 Beekeeping in hot weather

 Take special care when working with bees on hot days.
 Wearing protective clothing and working the hives in full sunlight can easily result in the body becoming over heated and dehydrated.
-It is essential that there is a supply of cool fluids for frequent drinks and that the beekeeper is able to detect early signs of heat stress and dehydration.
+It is essential to have a supply of cool fluids for frequent drinks and for the beekeeper to detect early signs of heat stress and dehydration.

-Better still, it is best to avoid working bees on very hot days or during the hottest part of the day.
-This will be good for you and the bees.
+It is best to avoid working bees on very hot days or during the hottest part of the day.
+This will be better for you and the bees.